Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 It is recommended to review the full
 [in-depth configuration guide](10-batch-shipyard-configuration.md) for explanations of all of the configuration options available for Batch Shipyard.
 However, for those wanting to jump in and deploy an application quickly, this doc will provide step-by-step instructions.
-For the following, you may select any of the following Deep Learning frameworks to quickly get started:
+For the following quickstart example, you may select any of the following Deep Learning frameworks to quickly get started:
 * [CNTK-CPU-OpenMPI](../recipes/CNTK-CPU-OpenMPI)
 * [Caffe-CPU](../recipes/Caffe-CPU)
 * [TensorFlow-CPU](../recipes/TensorFlow-CPU)